nitinasati/opensearch-ingestion/README.md

 - Batch processing for optimal performance
 - Document count validation
 - Comprehensive error handling and logging
-- AWS S3 integration
 - OpenSearch bulk ingestion
 - Robust response handling for OpenSearch operations
 - Support for both local files and S3 sources
 - Resume and fresh load modes for interrupted operations
-- Alias management with validation
 - Flexible file source options (local folder, S3, individual files)
 - Upsert capability for updating existing documents (if source file has id field/attribute which uniquely identifies the document - must match with _id in index)

 ## Prerequisites

 - Python 3.8+
-- AWS credentials configured
-- OpenSearch cluster access
+- AWS IAM role with access to S3 and opensearch
 - Required Python packages (install using `pip install -r requirements.txt`)

 ## Configuration

 ### Authentication Options

-###OpenSearch Backend Role (Recommended)
+###OpenSearch Backend Role
 The system supports OpenSearch backend role authentication using AWS IAM roles.
 This is the recommended approach for production environments.

 1. Configure your OpenSearch domain to use IAM authentication